 Delaware laws on company incorporation allows you to set up three different types of corporations.
 These are general, closed and non-profit.
 Each type of corporation has its unique structure and thus will enable you exercise a variety of options.

 The state of Delaware provides the much needed tax shelter to corporations.
 If you are thinking of incorporating in Delaware then you will be happy to know that there are:

 - No corporate tax on any investment income

 - No value-added taxes (VATs)

 - No stock transfer or capital shares tax

-As an owner of a corporation, you will enjoy maximum confidentiality as local Delaware laws disallow revealing personal information as well as of Corporation owners.
+As an owner of a corporation, you will enjoy maximum confidentiality as local Delaware laws disallow revealing personal information as well as information of Corporation owners.

 Directors, managers, shareholders, members, and officers, of a corporation are not required to be residents of Delaware.